FabioDeveloper92/DesignPattern/IteratorPattern/README.md

 # Iterator Pattern

-It's a behavioral design pattern that an iterator is used to traverse a container and access the container's elements.
+It's a behavioral design pattern that an iterator is used to traverse a container and access the container's elements

 ## Problem

-This pattern solves various problems related to access and navigation through the elements.
+This pattern solves various problems related to access and navigation through the elements

-In particular of a containing data structure, without exposing the details of the implementation and the internal structure of the container.
+In particular of a containing data structure, without exposing the details of the implementation and the internal structure of the container

 ## Solutions

-The idea is to have a container that contains other objects inside.
-A container is associated with an iterator that represents an index to scroll inside the container.
-Each client will have its own iterator index to iterate through the container.
+The idea is to have a container that contains other objects inside A container is associated with an iterator that represents an index to scroll inside the container Each client will have its own iterator index to iterate through the container

 ## Use Case

 - When your data collection has a complex data structure but you want to hide its complexity from clients
 - You want to reduce duplication of the traversal code in your application
-- When you want to be able to traverse different data structures or when the types of these structures are unknown in advance.
+- When you want to be able to traverse different data structures or when the types of these structures are unknown in advance

 ## Participants